 I start off with a minimum value in mind.
 That’s the lowest amount of money I’ll accept to make a deal, or I walk away.
 That fee includes my time for the negotiations, any expenses I incurred to get the photo, and any services I offer with the sale.

 For example, I typically offer two follow-up requests after the sale.
 Sometimes people need post-processing changes to the photo to fit their needs.
 To help eliminate the possibilities for these follow-ups, I’ll often provide a watermarked comp image with a low DPI so they can do mock-ups before we complete the sale.

 That takes some of my time, but it also gives them a customer service experience that’s different from a number of other photographers.
 If you’re going to ask for a large sum of money, you have to deliver a good experience.

-Once I know the usage requirements and the campaign budget, I'll come up with a fee based upon the size of their budget.
-That percentage is larger for a small budget, and smaller for a large budget.
+Once I know the usage requirements and the campaign budget, I’ll come up with a fee based on the size of their budget.
+That percentage is larger for a small budget and smaller for a large budget.

 If a client has a $3500 budget, I may charge 15% – only $525.
 That’s per use, though.
 More uses, more calculated fees.

 Now imagine the client has a $350,000 budget.
 They aren’t going to spend $52,500 on my photo.
 I’ll reduce my percentage.
 If I charge 2%, I get $7,000 for a photo that (in most cases) I already shot and won’t incur more expenses.

 With some clients, you could push it to 3% at $10,500.